Protecting Your Family from Wildfire Smoke

 - Do not run a fan that pulls air in from the outside.
 These are commonly found in bathrooms and in window units.
 The goal is to keep your home’s interior as smoke free as possible.

-- Use a portable HEPA air purifier to create a safe room where the family is gathered.
+- Use a portable HEPA air purifier, such as the IQAir HealthPro Plus, to create a safe room where the family is gathered.
 Those with asthma and other respiratory conditions, along with children, the elderly and pregnant women should not leave this room.
 HEPA filters are designed to trap smoke, and they extract ash particles and all other particles down to 0.3 microns in size.
 Optimally, your air purifier should also have an activated carbon component, which will remove VOCs from the smoke.